ppy/osu-wiki/wiki/osu!wiki_Contribution_Guide/Common_Issues/en.md

 6. Click `Close`.
 7. (You can close out of Upriver).

 If nothing wrong happens, your master branch on your fork will be even with `ppy:master`.
+You can now create branches off of your fork's master branch without conflict problems.

 ## My pull request has conflicts!